• Skip to primary navigation

 turkey pasta salad in a grey bowl next to a bunch of radishes and wooden salad servers.

 Pasta salad is one of the those real crowd-pleasers of a dish.
-Loved by both adults and kids alike, it's the tasty and healthy side dish that is a staple of summer gatherings and works so well with both hot and cold dishes.
+Loved by both adults and kids alike, it's the tasty and hearty side dish that is a staple of summer gatherings and works so well with both hot and cold dishes.

 If you love this type of recipe then do check out my roasted vegetable pasta salad and my cucumber dill pasta salad, both of which are tasty vegetarian options.
 And for another pasta idea that uses tahini sauce, my creamy tahini pasta is so good for an easy evening meal!

 This turkey pasta salad is made without mayo, and instead has a creamy tahini dressing making it suitable as a dairy-free salad.
-It's packed with healthy vegetables, herbs and of course the best comfort food that is pasta!
+It's packed with tasty vegetables, herbs and of course the best comfort food that is pasta!

 Jump to: